SchokiCoder/book_modern_c/src/9_comments.md

 See in line 10 we have a "//" and then one quick statement on what the developer did here.
 If you put a "//" in your line everything after that will be a comment.
-The compiler will not care what you say there.
+The compiler will not care what you type there.
-You can also use "/*" to declare a whole section as a comment.
+You can also use "/\*" to declare a whole section as a comment.
 Everything after that, even spanning over multiple lines, is a comment.
-Just remember to close this comment with the complimentary "*/".
+Just remember to close this comment with the complimentary "\*/".
 Anyway, thanks to that comment we don't have to read the code and figure out what could happen there.
 This saves a lot of time and should be used where necessary.